What is groundwater?

 Aquifers are composed of permeable layers of rock, sand, or gravel that enable surface waters, including streams, rivers and precipitation, to percolate into the ground and recharge groundwater resources.

 The Sardis-Vedder Aquifer is particularly vulnerable to contamination for several reasons.
-First, the upper layer of groundwater, the water table, lies only a shallow five to ten meters below the ground’s surface.
+First, the upper layer of groundwater, the water table, lies only a shallow five to ten metres below the ground’s surface.
 This is significant, as chemicals or waste materials must travel only a short distance through the soil to impact groundwater quality.
 Second, the boundary layer of soil protecting groundwater from the upper surface is coarse-grained and consequently extremely permeable.
 Rainfall quickly seeps through the pores of the coarse soil, carrying contaminants from the surface to the aquifer below.
 As Chilliwack receives high rainfall, particularly during winter months, preventing the ingress of contaminants due to surface spills is essential.

 It should be noted that the City’s wells pump water from a much deeper zone and water is pumped from a depth of 30 to 40 metres below the ground where the volume and quality of the groundwater is very high.